Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Discussion

 \section{Discussion}

-The results of our study provide a multi-faceted view of the capabilities and vulnerabilities of large language models in the critical task of hate speech detection.
-Our findings move beyond a simple comparison of accuracy, revealing the profound impact of model alignment, the fragility of objectivity under ideological framing, and systemic biases in both comprehension and self-assessment.
+The results of our study provide a multi-faceted view of the capabilities and vulnerabilities of large language models in the critical task of hate-speech detection.
+Our findings move beyond a simple comparison of accuracy, revealing the impact of censorship-as-deployed, the fragility of objectivity under ideological framing, and systemic biases in both comprehension and self-assessment.